warewulf/warewulf/userdocs/contents/overlays.rst

   wwctl overlay delete [-f,--force] overlay-name [File [File ...]]

-Either the given overlay is delete (must be empty or use the `--force flag`) or the file within the overlay is deleted.
-With the `--parents` flag also the directory of the delete file is removed, if no other file is in the directory.
+Either the given overlay is deleted (must be empty or use the `--force flag`) or the specified file within the overlay is deleted.
+With the `--parents` flag the directory of the deleted file is also removed if no other file is in the directory.

 Edit
 ----
 .. code-block:: bash

-  wwctl overlay edit [--mode,-m MODE|--parents,p]` overlay-name file
+  wwctl overlay edit [--mode,-m MODE|--parents,p] overlay-name file

-Use this command to edit an existing or a new template in the given overlay.
-If a the new file a `.ww` suffix an appropriate header is added to the file.
+Use this command to edit an existing or a new file in the given overlay.
+If a the new file ends with a `.ww` suffix an example template header is added to the file.
 With the `--parents` flag necessary parent directories for a new file are created.

 Import
 ------